sithypenguin/nix-config/README.md

 2. Does the hostname match a host in flake.nix?
    - You get `sithy-one` and `sithy-top` only
    - To add a new host, see "Add a New Host" section below
-3. Is NixOS 24.11+ installed?
+3. Is Nix with flakes available on the target system?
    - Check: `nix --version` and `nixos-version`
-   - This config uses 25.11; older versions may not work
+  - This flake is pinned to the `nixos-26.05` channel

 ### "Modules are 'evaluated' in a random order, how do I control when mine runs?"